spikestats/spikestats.github.io/privacy.md

 ### How Do We Protect Your Information?

 We implement a variety of security measures to maintain the safety of your personal information when you place an order or enter, submit, or access your personal information.
 We offer the use of a secure server.
-All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.
-After a transaction, your private information (credit cards, social security numbers, financials, etc.) is never kept on file.
+All supplied sensitive information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our providers database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.
 We cannot, however, ensure or warrant the absolute security of any information you transmit to Spike Stats or guarantee that your information on the Service may not be accessed, disclosed, altered, or destroyed by a breach of any of our physical, technical, or managerial safeguards.

 ### Governing Law